 It looks like this:

 Just type the O key when you are cropping an image.
 Keep tapping the O key until you see your golden ratio.
 O as in the letter not the number.
 How handy is that?!

-Also keep hitting O key and it will cycle through the varios cropping guides.
+Also keep hitting O key and it will cycle through the various cropping guides.
 Another tip is to hit Shift-O and your golden ratio cropping guide will change location.
 Just keep hitting Shift-O and Adobe Lightroom will cycle through all your choices.